-Questions

-Should mandatory dog de-sexing apply to all dogs, including existing dogs, or just dogs born after a particular date?

-All existing dogs, with a phase in period for when existing dogs must be desexed

-☐ Only dogs born after a particular date
+Questions 1.
+Should mandatory dog de-sexing apply to all dogs, including existing dogs, or just dogs born after a particular date? ☑ All existing dogs, with a phase in period for when existing dogs must be desexed (the same method as the Cat Act, when it was introduced).
+This should be treated the same as the Cat Act, for consistency and to solve a problem in the shortest time frame. ☐ Only dogs born after a particular date ☐ Unsure

-□ Unsure